Skip to Content

 import { validate } from 'tsargp'; import options from './cli.options.js'; describe('cli', () => { it('should have valid options', () => { expect(validate(options)).resolves.toEqual({}); // no errors or warnings // ...or you can ignore warnings that are not important to your application }); });

-You can configure shell completion to use the main script as a source of completion words.
+You can configure the user’s terminal to use the main script as a source of completion words or suggestions.
 This is handled automatically by the library.
-You just need to register it with the completion builtins.
+You just need to register your application with the native completion engine.
+Below are examples for various shells:

 Last updated on